YungTimAllen/ns_aws_transcribe/README.md

-Using AWS Transcribe for Speech-to-Text on number station recordings
+**Using AWS Transcribe for Speech-to-Text on Number Station recordings**

 ## Example